igorp74/ToDo/README.md

   * Want to check how many time you spent on daily meetings ?
 See overall tasks on projects ?
 Then minimal view is for you.
 * 🗂️ **Projects, Tags, Contexts**
   * For grouping tasks, enriching organisation and make search more logical
+  * Built-in manager for adding, deleting, updating and listing projects, tags and contexts
 * 📌 **Filter**
   * You may filter your tasks per status, projects, tags and/or contexts.
 One in a time or all at once.
   * You may filter tasks before or after start, due or end times